 Grouping: You can view the list of codes in different ways.
 You can group them by code groups, smart codes, documents, document groups, or creating / modifying user.

-View Mode: You can view codes in list view (default), as cloud or in form of a bar chart:
+View Mode: You can view codes as a list (default), a bar chart, a code cloud or a treemap:

 Code List as Bar Chart